-Child custody modification cases require as much planning as initial custody determinations, so the sooner you contact a custody lawyer in Houston, the better.
+Child custody modification cases require as much planning as initial custody determinations, so the sooner you contact a child custody lawyer in Houston, the better.

 Our attorneys are experienced in helping clients achieve favorable outcomes without needing to go to court in many cases.

-Sometimes our clients are able to settle their disputes by participating in an informal settlement conference or mediation with a neutral third party.
+Sometimes, our clients are able to settle their disputes by participating in an informal settlement conference or mediation with a neutral third party.